-For women in labour or elective caesarean section only one companion will be allowed to attend.
-Your companion can stay for the duration of labour/ caesarean section but will need to leave six hours after delivery.
-Any other family members or friends will not be allowed to enter.
-Please understand that this has been a very difficult decision to make.
-Safety is our top priority and these measures are necessary to reduce the risk of spreading infection.
+For women in labour or elective caesarean section only one support person will be allowed to attend.
+Your companion can stay for the duration of labour/caesarean section but will need to leave four hours after delivery.
+Partners, other family members or friends are not allowed on the postnatal ward until further notice.

 We will continue to provide you and your baby with high levels of clinical care and safety.
 All measures in place are being made with the safety of our patients and staff as our top priority.

 For more information please contact our team on 020 7188 3457 or email email@example.com